Questions and answers about legal deposit

 • ISBN (International Standard Book Number) is assigned by DBC

-• ISSN (International Standard Serial Number) is assigned by the Royal Danish Library
+• ISSN (International Standard Serial Number) is assigned by Royal Danish Library

-• ISMN (International Standard Music Number) is awarded by the Royal Danish Library
+• ISMN (International Standard Music Number) is awarded by Royal Danish Library

 Read more about the process for publishers.